ancantu/SCICLD2019/docs/LSworflow2_JWS.md

 * A member of the Brassica family
 * A favorite research subject for plant molecular geneticists
-* Due to its remarkably small genome size (about 100,000 kB, with less than 25% repetitive sequences)
+* Due to its remarkably small genome size (about 135mB, with less than 25% repetitive sequences)
 * And ease of culture in the lab
 * Short stature and life cycle
 * Ameanable to genetic mapping studies and other techniques (such as transformation and gene cloning).